awslabs/Agent-EvalKit/README.md

 #### 2.2 Set Up Dedicated Evaluation Project

-**Create a dedicated evaluation project to keep your agent code separate from evaluation artifacts.**
+**Create a dedicated evaluation project folder (in a non-git-init-ed parent folder) to keep your agent code separate from evaluation artifacts.**

 ```bash
 # Create and initialize a new evaluation project